niyanthgri/LLM-MySQL/README.md

 Business analysts, analysts who don't know how to understand or code, can use this to analyse given data.

 ### Code
-The folder has 2 codes.
+The folder has 5 files.
-1. generate.py - generate random data of records
+1. generate.py - code to generate random data of records
-2. sales_data.py - a csv file with a number of randomly generated
+2. sales_data.py - a csv file with a number of randomly generated records
+3. llm_mysql.py - The LLM code.
+4. requirements.txt - The packages that need to be installed
+5. pdf_folder - A folder containing the product specs for a few electronic items.

 ## generate_data.py
 This program creates random data that you can insert into your MySQL table to then do further analysis on